AkalankaKaushalya/GetX_State_Management_File_Maker/README.md

 This Dart script streamlines the process of generating Flutter `controller` and `binding` files directly from your terminal.
 It automatically creates the necessary folders and Dart files with boilerplate code tailored for a GetX-based architecture.

+# New update V2
+Now your can create one command make all files. you can try `dart tool/make_v2.dart all:home`

 ## 📁 Directory Structure

 The script generates files within your `lib/` folder: